jmsmrgn/blog/about.md

 template: page
 ---

-Greetings UI crafters!
-Grab a cold 🍺 and enjoy this stream of concepts and techniques used in modern front-end web development.
+Grab a cold 🍺 and enjoy this stream of concepts and techniques used in modern frontend engineering.

-Currently, I'm building neat things for [SoFi](https://www.sofi.com) in San Francisco.
-Trail running, grilled meats and live music are my jam.
+Currently, I'm building fintech things for [SoFi](https://www.sofi.com) in San Francisco.
+Live music, Schwarzenegger movies and open flame cooking keep me happy.
 Reach out to me anywhere `@jmsmrgn`